pherris/conway/README.md

 This implementation ultimately is not suitable for as large a galaxy as implemented (assuming patterns that create a virtually unbounded number of selected squares).
 The performance of this application degrades in exponentially in relationship to the number of objects created.
 Moving to a hashed lookup would improve performance greatly.

+UPDATE: moving to a hash lookup improved performance, however the implementation seems to still be lacking due to degredated performance over time... a longer time to be sure, but still degrades and would be impractical to run for any length of time.

 Benchmarking

 - 500 frames, 62839ms